cuducos/calculadora-do-cidadao/README.md

 ```
 In [1]: from datetime import date
    ...: from decimal import Decimal
-   ...: from calculadora_do_cidadao.adapter import Ipca
+   ...: from calculadora_do_cidadao.adapters import Ipca

 In [2]: ipca = Ipca()